georgeeggers/Noted/README.md

  - File Nodes for uploading and downloading files
 # How does it work?
 Noted's frontend utilizes Tauri, a lightweight alternative to Electron.
 The frontend was built with the Svelte framework, providing an easy to use and beautiful UI, whilst the backend is handled with Javascript and Rust.
 The backend works in a couple of different ways.
-Users can choose to store everything locally, which uses a SQLite driver and custom interfacing to provide a quick and reliable way of storing data.
+Users can choose to store everything locally, which uses a SQLite driver and custom interfacing to provide a quick and reliable way of storing data on your own machine.
 However, a spare laptop or Rasberry Pi can easily be converted into a server using PocketBase and the provided JSON schema.
-This allows users to create their own "cloud" servers, allowing notes to be synchronized across devices
+This allows users to create their own "cloud" servers, allowing notes to be synchronized across devices.
 # Installation
-The latest release should be avaiable in the [release tab](https://github.com/georgeeggers/Noted/releases) However, certain systems may be unavailable.
-To solve this, compile from source.
+The latest release should be avaiable in the [release tab](https://github.com/georgeeggers/Noted/releases) However, certain systems may be unavailable or may not work.
+To ensure Noted will work on your device, build from source as directed below.
 # Building from source
-To begin, make sure you have git, npm, and the prerequisites for [Tauri](https://v2.tauri.app/start/prerequisites/) Once you're ready, clone the repo from github
+To begin, make sure you have Git, NPM, and the prerequisites for [Tauri](https://v2.tauri.app/start/prerequisites/) Once the dependancies are installed, clone the repo from github
 ```
 git clone https://github.com/georgeeggers/Noted
 ```